salesforce/near-membrane/README.md

 ## Implementation Details

-This library implements a membrane to sandbox a javascript environment object graph.
+This library implements a membrane to sandbox a JavaScript environment object graph.
 This membrane is responsible for connecting the Blue Realm with a Red Realm, and it does that by remapping global references in the Red Realm to be Red Proxies (proxies of Blue Values).

 This membrane modulates the communication between the two sides, specifically by creating proxies around objects and functions, while letting other primitives values to travel safely throughout the membrane.